monarch-initiative/monarch-app/docs/Usage/CLI.md

 * `histopheno`: Retrieve the histopheno data for an entity...
 * `mappings`
 * `multi-entity-associations`: Paginate through associations for multiple...
+* `release`: Retrieve metadata for a specific release
+* `releases`: List all available releases of the Monarch...
 * `schema`: Print the linkml schema for the data model
 * `search`: Search for entities
 * `solr`